RogerXLera/LLMxMIP/README.md

 Results
 ----------
- - **Explanation Quality**: *explanation_comparison.xlsx* files within the DPP and RCPSP folders contain the textual explanations and the data of the quantitative analysis.
+ - **Explanation Quality**: [`explanation_comparison.xlsx`](DPP/explanation_comparison.xlsx) files within the DPP and RCPSP folders contain the textual explanations and the data of the quantitative analysis.
- - **Empirical Hardness**: *iis* folder contains files that save the extracted IIS.
+ - **Empirical Hardness**: [`iis.py`](DPP/iis.py) folder contains files that save the extracted IIS.
 Within such files, there is saved the runtime to compute the IIS.

-Execution
+Reproducibility
 ----------

+Here, we describe the steps to reproduce the results of the experimental section.

-To solve the optimisation problem, execute [`problem.py`](problem.py) Python script,
+ 1. **Solve an optimisation problem instance**, run [`problem.py`](DPP/problem.py) Python script,
 ```
 usage: python3 problem.py [--time TIME] [--threads THREADS] [--file file] [specific problem arguments]